gampleman/quick_check.js/readme.md

 # Installing

 Karma + Jasmine combo should be supported easily.
-Simply `npm install quick-check --save-dev`, then add `'node_modules/quick_check/dist/quick-check.js'` to your `files` config.
+Simply `npm install quick_check --save-dev`, then add `'node_modules/quick_check/dist/quick-check.js'` to your `files` config.

 QUnit should also work, but isn't being currently tested.